-- two years professional experience, ideally in a hospital
+- Two years professional experience, ideally in a hospital

-- ability to ensure quality of locally purchased drugs
+- Ability to ensure quality of locally purchased drugs

-- knowledge of HIV and TB treatment desirable
+- Knowledge of HIV and TB treatment desirable

-- a minimum of six to twelve months of availability for a mission
+- Availability of six to twelve months

 Pharmacist Jana Skaroupkova tells about her field experience in with MSF: